nuclia/nucliadb/CODE_STYLE_PYTHON.md

 ## Tests

+> Warning
+> Below is a description of the ideas of our project testing strategy.
+It does NOT necessarily
+> reflect the current state of things.

 Test do not need to match the same quality as the original code.

 When a bug is encountered, it is ok to introduce a test that seems weirdly